 The materials were introduced to teachers and students in seminars during the first project period after the website relaunch in October 2013 until June 2016.
 The ideas and experiences shared in the seminars serve to promote the project’s ongoing development and add to the topics and methodologies represented in the materials it develops.

 The project benefits from the support and mentoring of an advisory board, whose members are Prof. Viola B. Georgi of the Institute of Education at the University of Hildesheim; Prof. Kerstin Pohl of the Department of Political Science at Johannes Gutenberg University, Mainz; Dr Birgit Wenzel of the “Learning from History” (Lernen aus der Geschichte) internet platform, Berlin and Dr Götz Nordbruch, Islamic studies scholar and in-service teacher trainer, ufuq.de.

 - Robert Bosch Foundation (2013-2016)

-Within the scope of the EU project "Reflections: Educating for critical thinking, including societies and dynamic engagement" eight partner organizations from Germany, Italy, Austria, Poland, Slovakia and Slovenia are adapting proven teaching materials that incorporate the pedagogical approaches of Global Learning, Philosophy for Children (P4C) and Diversity Education.
-The materials will be prepared for use in secondary schools in the partner countries and will be made available on a new web platform in the five languages of participating countries as well as in English from 2019 and disseminated in workshops for teachers.
+Within the scope of the EU project „Reflections: Educating for critical thinking, including societies and dynamic engagement“ eight partner organizations from Germany, Italy, Austria, Poland, Slovakia and Slovenia are adapting proven teaching materials that incorporate the pedagogical approaches of Global Learning, Philosophy for Children (P4C) and Diversity Education.
+The materials will be prepared for use in secondary schools in the partner countries and are available on the new web platform EduSkills+ in the five languages of participating countries as well as in English and disseminated in workshops for teachers.